Daily AI Paper Report (2026-03-04)

 - Quantifies a real supply-chain problem: 17 shadow APIs used in 187 papers.

-- Shows large capability collapses in high-stakes domains (e.g., MedQA drops for Gemini-2.5-flash from 83.82% official to ~36.95% on shadows).
+- Shows large utility collapses in high-stakes domains (e.g., MedQA accuracy drops reported for shadow vs official) and safety behavior divergence.

 2) ASTRA-bench: Evaluating Tool-Use Agent Reasoning and Action Planning with Personal User Context